 Tax Tips and Benefits for Military Spouses and Their Families

 The Internal Revenue Service (IRS) offers an Armed Forces' Tax Guide - IRS Publication 3, that answers most commonly asked questions, and summarizes many important military-related tax topics.
 This publication can also be ordered by calling 1-800-TAX-FORM (800-829-3676).

-Spouses Residency Relief Act that was signed into law on November 11, 2009, gave military
+Military Spouses Residency Relief Act that was signed into law on November 11, 2009,

 TurboTax Military Tax Software is a great tool to help you with tax laws that vary from state to state.
 This FREE product will help you decipher tax laws and filing benefits for selecting the state you file in.

 Many factors can influence which state you choose to file your tax return in, including where you currently have your: